stelltec/aerlytix-website-v2/src/services/integrations.md

   <p class="display-6 mb-5">Aerlytix integrates with leading BI Tools and platforms.
 Automated daily sync with BI systems makes it easy to stay connected and get the most out of your Aviation Finance data</p>

   <h3 class="fw-bold mb-5">CMS</h3>
   <p class="mb-5">Seamlessly connect to your contract management system databases, leveraging the power of our robust APIs for fluid data exchange.
 Our API-driven approach ensures real-time access to essential information.
-CMS systems are considered the source of truth for up-to-date information on aircraft condition and lease statuses & balances </p>
+CMS systems are considered the source of truth for up-to-date information on aircraft condition and lease statuses & balances.</p>
   </div>

   <div class="row row-cols-1 row-cols-md-4 g-4" data-cues="slideInUp">